Should Pornhub Buy Tumblr? Here's Why It May Be a Bad Idea

 For Tumblr users hoping the site returns to its heyday, the potential acquisition might seem like an erotic dream come true.
 But should the deal take place, they might want to think twice before they return to the platform.

 Pornhub is owned by a company called MindGeek (which was formerly called Manwin).
-It is, without question, the dominant force in the world of porn today, having bought out many of the big studios of the past and drove others out of business as it expanded.
+It is a dominant force in the world of porn today, having bought out some of the big studios of the past and drove others out of business as it expanded.
 Its bread and butter, though, are streaming sites, like Pornhub, YouPorn and RedTube.

-Each of those sites has been regularly accused of piracy and their rise has been a significant factor in the deflation of salaries for performers in the industry.
+Each of those sites has been regularly accused of piracy, despite apparent efforts to counter it, and their rise has been a significant factor in the deflation of salaries for performers in the industry, according to several performers who have spoken to Fortune.

-Porn is an industry that’s always in search of new performers.
+Porn is often seen as an industry that’s always in search of new performers.
 Fans crave variety and the reintroduction of adult images and video clips to Tumblr could give the company access to a slew of new content, depending on the terms of service.

 People who post their pictures on a MindGeek-owned Tumblr could be signing away the rights to them, allowing the company to monetize them and distribute them as it wants.
 And, for many people, that could be a worst case scenario of “nothing on the Internet ever disappears.”